Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/decal-projector.md

 | __Draw Distance__       | The distance from the Camera to the Decal at which this projector stops projecting the decal and URP no longer renders the decal. |
 | __Start Fade__          | Use the slider to set the distance from the Camera at which the projector begins to fade out the decal.
 Scales from 0 to 1 and represents a percentage of the __Draw Distance__.
 A value of 0.9 begins fading the decal out at 90% of the __Draw Distance__ and finished fading it out at the __Draw Distance__. |
 | __Angle Fade__          | Use the min-max slider to control the fade out range of the decal based on the angle between the Decal backward direction and the vertex normal of the receiving surface. |

+## Performance

+URP supports the GPU instancing of Materials.
+If the decals in your Scene use the same Material, and if the Material has the **Enable GPU Instancing** property turned on, URP instances the Materials and reduces the performance impact.

 ## Limitations